 How Long Will You Have to Repay the Loan?

-It depends on the lender and the terms and conditions of the loan they are offering to you.
 You should expect a loan term of anywhere between three and six years, but longer timeframes may be available for larger loan amounts to make the monthly payments more affordable.
+It all depends on the lender and the terms and conditions of the loan they are offering to you.

 But keep in mind that a longer loan term is more costly.
 Each month that you’re paying on the loan, the lender is collecting interest.
 And the more months you remit payment, the more interest you’ll pay.